DoctorKhan/Manual-Override-Book/output/final/Manual_Override_Complete_Book_with_cites.md

 successfully navigating challenges while maintaining Player awareness.

 > Terminology note (consistency across the book): - Use “autopilot” for
-> the state you’re in (e.g., “I was on autopilot”). - Use “the NPC” for
+> the state you’re in (e.g., “I was on autopilot”). - Use “The
-> the mechanism/program that runs behavior while on autopilot (e.g., “an
+> Autopilot” for the mechanism/program that runs behavior while on
-> NPC pattern,” “the NPC program”). - Use “Player” for conscious
+> autopilot (e.g., “an Autopilot pattern,” “the Autopilot program”). -
-> awareness/agency (“the Player View”). - “AI” refers only to the
+> Use “Player” for conscious awareness/agency (“the Player View”). -
-> in-story AI research characters, not the autopilot mechanism. - The
+> “AI” refers only to the in-story AI research characters, not the
-> word “robot” may appear as a metaphor in narrative passages, but
+> autopilot mechanism. - The word “robot” may appear as a metaphor in
-> prefer “autopilot”/“NPC” elsewhere.
+> narrative passages, but prefer “autopilot”/“Autopilot” elsewhere.

 #### Advanced Concepts